 Red thread, leaf spot, pythium, fusarium, dollar spot, summer patch disease, fairy ring, take all patch, brown patch, anthracnose, stripe smut….. the list goes on as to the types and abundance of the diseases we are encountering at this time.
 Couple these diseases with an emerging chinch bug and sod webworm population and things will get very interesting for the next month or so.

 With the passage of time, change in temperatures, and if we ever get a dry period, the lawn diseases will clear up on their own.
 Fungicide applications can be applied if they are severe but usually more then one treatment is needed for proper control and there is no guarantee that the applications will have the desired effect if the weather conditions continue.
 The lawn care applications and proper mowing will help to expedite this process but ultimately, Mother Nature will always have the final say as to how quickly the lawn diseases will pass.
-This year has been an especially bad year for red thread.
+This year has been an especially bad year for red thread and dollar spot.

 Mushrooms: WOW, can you believe the amount of mushrooms that have popped up with all of the rains and overcast conditions?
 The mushrooms are feeding on organic matter in the soil and are not signs of anything wrong with your lawn.
 This is a normal cycle but this season it is a lot more obvious because we did have the mushroom spores germinate a little over a month ago, they matured into mushrooms and spread more spores, and now we have the second crop that has germinated.
 Be patient, they will dissipate shortly.
 Grab a 9 iron and practice your golf swing while you can 🙂